| |

 are pursuing goals that include, but at the same time transcend, the scope

+of trade promotion.
 The fact that the Bali Conference did not restore the expectations of

 a global multilateral negotiation that can be concluded within a reasonable